danielsaidi/Vandelay/README.md

 ## What is Vandelay?

-Vandelay is an importer / exporter for iOS that can be used to import and export data in various ways.
-It currently supports:
+Vandelay is an importer / exporter library for iOS.
+It can be used to import and export data in various ways.

+Vandelay currently supports:

-Exporting to:
+**Exporting** to:

  - UIPasteboard
  - E-mail file attachment
  - Local file
  - Dropbox app folder

-Importing from:
+**Importing** from:

  - UIPasteboard
  - E-mail file attachment
  - Local file
  - Dropbox app folder

-Vandelay comes with a couple of importers and exporters, some ui components as well as some data related functionality, like object serialization, file name generators, unique id generation etc.
+Vandelay comes with a couple of importers and exporters, some UI components as well as some core functionality like serialization, file name generators, unique id generation etc.

 ### Exporting data

-A Vandelay exporter can either implement the StringExporter or DataExporter protocol, or both.
-A string exporter exports strings, while a data exporter exports encoded NSData.
+Vandelay exporters can implement the StringExporter or DataExporter protocols, or both.
+A string exporter exports strings (duh), while a data exporter exports encoded NSData.

 Since strings are platform-independent, use string exporters whenever possible.
 For instance, an object or collection that can be serialized to JSON, should be exported with a string exporter.

-Data exporters, however, can export any objects that can be encoded to NSData, e.g. objects with NSData properties that become nil when being serialized.
+Data exporters, however, can export any NSData serializable object, e.g. objects with properties that become nil when being serialized.
 This exported data can only be imported on platforms that support NSData, like iOS.

 ### Importing data